 Pulpitis develops once the enamel and dentin incur damage which allows bacteria to reach the pulp, thus resulting to swelling.
 Since the pulp is trapped within the walls of the tooth, the swelling triggers pain and pressure as well as infection.

 The treatment is based on the type of pulpitis.
 For the reversible form, dealing with the cause of the inflammation will allow the symptoms to subside.
 If there is a cavity, getting rid of the decayed site and restoring it with filling should lessen the pain.

-For the irreversible form, the tooth can be saved with pulpectomy which is the first part of a root canal.
-During the procedure, the pulp is removed but the rest of the tooth is left intact.
-The hollow space within the tooth is cleaned, filled and sealed.
+For the irreversible form, the dentist saves the tooth with pulpectomy which is the first part of a root canal.
+During the procedure, there is removal of the pulp but the rest of the tooth is left intact.
+The dentist cleans, fills and seals the hollow space within the tooth.

 In some cases, the whole tooth is removed via a tooth extraction.
 This is a suggested option if the tooth has died and could not be saved.